robur-coop/miragevpn/README.md

 Here is a list of configuration directives supported by this parser.

+**NB: These are supported by the _parser_, not necessarily supported by the _unikernel_ or _client_ executables.
+TODO document that subset somewhere, and maybe check upon initialization that we understand all the options given?**

 Directives that call for an external file to be read (or can be supplied inline with the `[inline]` stanza):
 ```